fifth-postulate/alloy/workshop/guide/src/time/challenge-fourteen.md

 We're going to translate this program into Alloy.
 First: the queue buffer.
 We don't care about the values in the buffer, or exactly where they go (yet).
-If we wanted to confirm that we read items from the queue in the same order as we put them, we would model those parts as well, but for now we will ignore them.
+If we wanted to confirm that we read items from the queue in the same order as we put them, we would model those parts as well, but for now we will ignore them and just focus on the capacity of the buffer and how many elements there are in it.

 Here is the start of the buffer: